Spotlight on Holistic Dentistry: 4 Ways Stress Can Hurt Your Oral Health

 Combat Your Stress with a Visit to Your Fort Lauderdale Dentist

 Everyone has their own unique reaction to stress but, in many cases, your teeth suffer the consequences of your worry.
 If your biggest concern about addressing your oral health problems comes from having a fear of the dentist, there is a way to overcome such a problem.
-At Fort Lauderdale Dentistry, we practice anxiety-free dentistry.
+At Fort Lauderdale Dentistry, we practice no-stress-dentistry.
 IV sedation makes it possible for you to weather any of your dental appointments and sail through major restorations or cosmetic procedures.

 Your teeth, gums, and overall oral health are essential to your total well-being.
 Allow Dr. Yolanda Cintron and her kind and gentle staff give you the repairs you need to combat the side effects of your daily stress.
 And, hey, in the process you may just learn to relax a little.
 Contact our Fort Lauderdale dental office to make an appointment.